MystenLabs/walrus-docs/docs/walrus-sites/tutorial-publish.md

 ```

 This output tells you that, for each file in the folder, a new Walrus blob was created, and the
 respective blob ID.
-Further it prints the object ID of the Walrus Site object on Sui (so you can
+Further, it prints the object ID of the Walrus Site object on Sui (so you can
-have a look in the explorer, and use it to set the SuiNS name), and, finally, the URL at which you
+have a look in the explorer and use it to set the SuiNS name) and, finally, the URL at which you
 can browse the site.

 Note here that we are passing the example config `assets/builder-example.yaml` as the config for the